simranagarwal54/ArduinoLibrary-SparkfunCryptoshield/README.md

 -You can send two messages and private-public key pairs to verify if the code works correctly.

 *To Run the code*,
-Simply download this library and run the code in the example folder.
+Simply download this library and run the FINAL_ code in the example folder.

+The RTC_GGWP displays the real time.
+Download the RTC library from the link given below run the RTC_GGWP in the example folder.

 Make Sure to personalize your device.
 The steps on how to personalize your device is given on the link above.